 Professional Development Funding

 LAUC annually administers a research program with funding provided by the Office of the President.
 Since 1980, this program has supported over 150 projects.
+A listing of funded LAUC statewide research project titles and descriptions is located at:

 Through the auspices of the local LAUC-D Research Committee, more than 100 projects have been conducted in the past 22 years, with 4-5 projects funded on average each year.
 The number ranges from a minimum to maximum of 1-9 local projects yearly.
+See the website for a listing of these projects at:

 Limited funds are available through the LAUC-D Professional Activities Committee for professional development activities, including participation in conferences, continuing education, and other activities.
 All librarians are eligible to apply for these funds.